wagtail/rfcs/text/093-redirect-improvements.md

 ### Open questions

 1. Should we also confirm whether the `old_path` matches an existing view?

-## Allow redirects to take precedence over other aspects of Wagtail

-### Abstract

-Wagtail redirects are currently executed as late in the request-response cycle as possible.
-This ensures they only run if nothing else would otherwise create a valid response (eg Wagtail page, Django view etc).
-This is implemented by recommending keeping the middleware as late in `MIDDLEWARES` as possible, only running after the rest of Django's view system has executed.

-However, this also means redirects happen much later than may be expected.
-To many, a "redirect" should take priority over other implementations in the system, rather than afterwards.

-### Specification

-An `is_eager` column will be added to a `Redirect`, which flags whether the redirect should run before the rest of the Wagtail page process, or afterwards (as they would currently). `is_eager` will default to `False`, to ensure it's not a breaking change, or impact other site behaviours.

-To properly support `is_eager`, the `RedirectMiddleware` will also need bringing up the `MIDDLEWARES` list, below incredibly high middleware such as `SecurityMiddleware`, `GzipMiddleware` and `WhitenoiseMiddleware`, but still as high as possible.
-Unfortunately, this will impact performance, as a database query will need to be made for redirects on every request.

-A Django check will be added to warn users when `RedirectMiddleware` is placed below `CommonMiddleware`.

-The redirects list in the Admin will also allow filtering by "eager" redirects, to more easily find a redirect.

 ## Convert URL redirects to page redirects